-where μ is the local mean and σ^2 the variance at a NxM neighborhood around each pixel.
-We used a 3x3 Wiener filter for documents with 1-2 pixel wide characters otherwise we used a 5x5 kernel.
+where $\mu$ is the local mean and $\sigma^2$ the variance at a NxM neighborhood around each pixel.
+We used a 5x5 Wiener filter for documents with thick characters or an alternative 3x3 for documents with thin characters.
 Fig. 2 shows the results of applying a 3x3 Wiener filter to a document image.

 Fig. 2.
-Image pre-processing: (a) Original image; (b) 3x3 Wiener filter.
+Image pre-processing. (a) Original image; (b) 3x3 Wiener filter.